evkx/evkx.github.io/content/models/leapmotor/c10/c10_69kwh_rwd/_index.md

 ## Performance

-The Leapmotor C10 69kWh RWD has a maximum power of 170 KW (231 hp/228 bhp) and a total torque of 320 nm (236 lb-ft).
-It can sprint from 0 to 100km/h (0 to 62mph) in 7.29 seconds
+The Leapmotor C10 69kWh RWD offers modest performance with a maximum power of 170 kW (231 hp / 228 bhp) and a total torque of 320 Nm (236 lb-ft).
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.29 seconds and has a top speed of 170 km/h (106 mph), aligning more closely with traditional internal combustion engine vehicles.

 ## Battery, Range, and Charging